UA-NASA-Robotics/Roobot-Over-IP/lib/CodecReadme.md

 General actions that can be performed across all modules.
 Some modules may override responses to these actions, but they should all be able to respond to them.

 SysAdmin Packets can have both metadata and action codes, but not subDeviceIDs.
-The metadata currently carries both additional packet information, such as wether it should be chained around the network.
+The metadata currently carries both additional packet information, such as wether it should be chained around the network and the reply octet.
 The action code determines the action to be performed.
-Note while a sysAdmin request can be sent to all modules in the chain, responses do not propagate through the chain, they are only sent back to the original sender.
+Note while a sysAdmin request can be sent to all modules in the chain, responses do not propagate through the chain, they are only sent back to the original sender, whose host address octet has been embedded in the second byte of metadata.

 ### Ping